I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-etwactivityidcontrol.md

 <p>Callers of <b>EtwActivityIdControl</b> must be running at IRQL &lt; DISPATCH_LEVEL, unless the <i>ControlCode</i> is EVENT_ACTIVITY_CTRL_CREATE_ID, in which case the function can be called at any IRQL.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/dn268326">EtwActivityIdControlKernel</a> function to  query or set  activity identifiers  kernel threads. </p>

-<p>Activity identifiers provide a method of linking separate events in a common thread of computation.
-An <i>activity</i> is a work item performed by an application and or a driver.
-The concept of activity is a core component in end-to-end tracing.</p>

-<p>Callers of <b>EtwActivityIdControl</b> must be running at IRQL &lt; DISPATCH_LEVEL, unless the <i>ControlCode</i> is EVENT_ACTIVITY_CTRL_CREATE_ID, in which case the function can be called at any IRQL.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/dn268326">EtwActivityIdControlKernel</a> function to  query or set  activity identifiers  kernel threads. </p>
+<p>Use the <a href="devtest.etwactivityidcontrolkernel">EtwActivityIdControlKernel</a> function to  query or set  activity identifiers  kernel threads. </p>

 ## -requirements
 <table>